GitLiveApp/GitLive/_sections/installation-vscode.md

 ### You're all set!

-You should now see the GitLive Logo on your sidebar navigation.
+You should now see the _GitLive_ logo on your sidebar navigation.
 This will appear underneath the Extensions icon.

 ![GitLive Installed](/uploads/vscode-installed.jpeg "GitLive installed"){:class="screenshot"}